jrenaud90/TidalPy/Documentation/utilities_x/logging_x.md

 set_log_level("debug")   # adjust verbosity at runtime

 shutdown_logger()        # flush + release file handles (called via atexit)

+# Cython and Python code in the new backend log through the same sinks as the C++ macros:
+log_warning("Radial solver surface solve is poorly conditioned ...") log_message("debug", "free-form level name or integer 0-6") flush_logger()           # file sinks buffer their output
 ```

 ### `init_logger(config: dict = None)`

 Initialize the TidalPy C++ logger.
-Safe to call multiple times; only the first
+Safe to call multiple times; each call replaces the
-call has any effect.
+sinks with the new configuration (`TidalPy.reinit()` re-applies the package settings).

 | Config key | Type | Default | Description |
 |---|---|---|---|